 Healthier Chocolate Peanut Butter Eggs

 Of course nobody eats chocolate peanut butter eggs for health reasons, but that doesn't mean they have to be unhealthy.
 This version uses only four ingredients: peanuts, honey or maple syrup, dark chocolate or semi-sweet chocolate and coconut oil.
-Put the peanuts in the food processor with the sweetener, mix the melted chocolate with the coconut oil, and then get the them all together in guilt-free chocolate dipped egg shapes.
+Put the peanuts in the food processor with the sweetener, mix the melted chocolate with the coconut oil, and then get them all together in guilt-free chocolate-dipped egg shapes.
 Get the recipe here.

-Dairy and Gluten Free Peanut Butter Eggs
+Dairy and Gluten-Free Peanut Butter Eggs

 This version is somewhere between the healthy and the allergy friendly recipes; it's really a little bit of both.
 You use a little bit of butter or coconut oil in with the peanut butter, along with coconut sugar, to make the peanut butter filling.
-While you can use any kind of chocolate chips, the recipe calls for Enjoy Life chocolate, which is both really good chocolate and is free from the eight main allergens (plus several others).
+While you can use any kind of chocolate chip, the recipe calls for Enjoy Life chocolate, which is both really good chocolate and is free from the eight main allergens (plus several others).
 It's a good call in any recipe where you need allergy-friendly chocolate.
 Get the recipe here.